HoNOS (2018) Updated 27 April 2021

 The permission of the RCPsych should be sought to undertake any acts associated with copyright law in relation to any other HoNOS publications of the RCPsych.

-Contact for Australia: Rosemary Dickson, Network Coordinator, Australian Mental Health Outcomes and Classification Network (AMHOCN) on Rosemary.Dickson@health.nsw.gov.au or Tim Coombs, AMHOCN Consultant on email@example.com
+For any technical queries about the outcomes and casemix collections in public mental health services for Australia: Rosemary Dickson, Network Coordinator, Australian Mental Health Outcomes and Classification Network (AMHOCN) on Rosemary.Dickson@health.nsw.gov.au or Tim Coombs, AMHOCN Consultant on email@example.com

 About the Mental Health Clustering Tool